Telecominfraproject/wlan-cloud-ucentralgw/OPENAPI.md

 for example.
 The device may reply with the actual `when` it will perform the command.

 ## Configuration UUID
-The gateway manages the configuration UUIDs.
+The gateway manages the configuration UUID.
 So if you set a UUID for a configuration, it will be ignored.
 The gateway uses UUID as versioning.
 The UUID is unique within a single device.
+The resulting UUID or a configuration change is returned as part of the `configure` command.